george-markou/bicep-examples/README.md

-# A repository full of practical syntax examples for Bicep Languange
+# A repository full of practical syntax examples for Bicep languange

 ## Welcome
 Hi there!
 It's been a while since I've started my journey with BicepLang and I wanted to share with all of you the templates that I've been authoring.
 For that reason, I've created this public Github repo that contains reusable templates.
 I haven't yet moved or refactored all of them yet, but we are getting there, soon :) Enjoy!